-To prevent these types of losses, one should take physical precautions to protect their data centers and other IT infrastructure from physical damage, theft, or intrusion.
+To prevent these types of losses, one should take physical precautions to protect their data centers and other IT infrastructure from physical damage, theft, or intrusion from Natural Disaster.

 There are many different ways to do this: installing security cameras, adding alarms, using biometrics, and having a 24-hour security team.